Bases: BaseService

 Parameters:

-The name to assign to the built image.
+The name for the custom image.

 The path to the Dockerfile.